Zach Braff: Other roles

 Along with other Scrubs cast members, Braff has a cameo role in It's a Very Merry Muppet Christmas Movie.

 He also voiced the titular character in the Disney animated film Chicken Little (2005), and has reprised the role in various Disney video games such as Chicken Little, Kingdom Hearts II, Chicken Little: Ace in Action and Kingdom Hearts 2.5 HD ReMIX.
 Braff has also done voiceovers for commercials, including a PUR water campaign, Wendy's in 2007 and 2008, and in Cottonelle as the voice of the puppy.
 He also provided the voice of Finley in the Disney film Oz The Great and Powerful (2013).
 In 2005, Braff was featured on Punk'd when he was tricked into chasing and then beating a supposed vandal who appeared to be spray-painting his brand new Porsche.

-Braff was in talks to star in the film Fletch Won and had signed on to play the role eventually played by Dane Cook in Mr. Brooks, but dropped out of both roles to work on Open Hearts, which he adapted from a Danish film and will direct.
+Braff was in talks to star in the film Fletch Won and had signed on to play the role eventually played by Dane Cook in Mr. Brooks, but dropped out of both roles to work on Open Hearts, which he adapted from a Danish film and planned to direct.
 He has also co-written a film version of Andrew Henry's Meadow, a children's book, with his brother, and was scheduled to direct one of the segments for the film New York, I Love You.

 In July 2009, he signed on as an executive producer of the documentary Heart of Stone to "help spread the word about it."

 Braff starred in the romantic drama The Last Kiss, which opened on September 15, 2006.
 Braff tweaked several parts of Paul Haggis' script for the film, as he wanted the script to be as "real as possible" and "really courageous" regarding its subject matter.
 As with Garden State, Braff was involved with the film's soundtrack, serving as executive producer.
-The film's director, Tony Goldwyn, compared Braff to a younger version of Tim Allen, describing Braff as "incredibly accessible to an audience... a real guy, an everyman."
+The film's director, Tony Goldwyn, compared Braff to a younger version of Tim Allen, describing Braff as "incredibly accessible to an audience...a real guy, an everyman."

 In 2007, Braff starred in the film The Ex (2007).
 He also starred in the Canadian indie film The High Cost of Living with Québécois actress Isabelle Blais in 2010.
 Directed by Deborah Chow, the film was shot in Montreal and principal photography wrapped on March 9, 2010.
 Braff stated he enjoyed filming in the country in which The Last Kiss was also shot.
 The film premiered at the Toronto International Film Festival and was also shown at the Tribeca Film Festival.

 Braff played the lead role of Alex in Alex, Inc., a television comedy based on a family man who quit his radio career to launch a podcasting company.
 ABC cancelled the show after one season.